Mapping War Remembrance

 Warmap will be organising a major conference in Singapore in 2017.
-Provisionally entitled 'Exhibiting the Fall: Remembering the War in Asia and the End of Empires', this event will be co-hosted by the National Museum of Singapore and will bring together scholars, curators and heritage experts from across the region and the world.
+Provisionally entitled 'Exhibiting the Fall: Remembering and Representing War and its Aftermath in Asia' this event will be co-hosted by the National Museum of Singapore and will bring together scholars, curators and heritage experts from across the region and the world.
 We are very happy to announce that Professor Rana Mitter of the University of Oxford has agreed to deliver our keynote address.
 More details to follow soon.

 Memoryscapes of War

 In recent times, ‘memoryscapes’ of the war of 1937-1945 in Asia (by which we mean both the sites and the circuits – physical and virtual – through which war remembrance is produced and reproduced) have become increasingly popular.
 With the onset of a new regionalism characterised by increasing ‘flows’ of people, ideas and capital across Asian borders, the audience for war heritage and remembrance has, at the same time, become more diversified and complex.

 The memoryscapes presented here – museums, monuments, battlefields and other sites and practices – reveal the war’s continuing memorialization in a changing regional context.
 Their study is intended to uncover the new narratives, old myths, and sometimes multiple levels of meaning which these various sites now contain in their portrayal of the 1937 to 1945 conflict.